Kirill-Katz/itch5-hft-parser/README.md

 # General
 This is an ITCH parser which updates a custom order book implementations.
-Latency results can be seen below.
+Latency results as well as installation and analysis steps can be seen below.
-The spikes every 3ns are caused by the use or rdtspc instruction to measure latency, which on my laptop yields to around 0.3 cycle per ns.

 # How to use?
 ### The ITCH 5.0 parser